 BROKEBACK MOUNTAIN—-unspoiled scenery and fresh air to the side, I can think of happier places to take a vacation.
 As to the company, ditto.
 Is it okay to say that?
 No, wait, hold them horses (er…sheep): are you plumb loco?
 Of course it isn’t, because the The Law demands otherwise.
 Law?
 Yep, the Self Congratulatory Politically Correct Edict of March 5, 2006.
 That’s when this splendidly shot, sympathetically performed but sluggish and internally synthetic 2005 drama lost the Best Picture Oscar to Crash, setting off the noisiest case of sour grapes flatulence since George III bummed the Divine Right crowd by boobing America to some farmers.
 Hang on—don’t choke on them campfire beans: it’s a good movie.
 It’s just not a great one. *

 Carefully directed by Ang Lee, the tragic twenty-year forbidden love saga of ‘Ennis Del Mar’ (Heath Ledger) and ‘Jack Twist’ (Jake Gyllenhaal) was scripted by Larry McMurtry & Diana Ossana into a 134-minute realization of a fifteen-page short story written by Annie Prouix for “The New Yorker”.
-The rough slightness of the piece notwithstanding, Ms. Prouix is often a keen observer of complicated people in difficult places (her “The Shipping News” became an excellent movie), while the legendary McMurtry and frequent writing partner Ossana can “talk ‘West'” with the best.
+Ms. Prouix is often a keen observer of complicated people in difficult places (her “The Shipping News” became an excellent movie), while the legendary McMurtry and frequent writing partner Ossana can “talk ‘West'” with the best.

 “Bottom line is… we’re around each other an’… this thing, it grabs hold of us again… at the wrong place… at the wrong time… and we’re dead.”

 The critical and cause célèbre swoon over Ennis & Jack’s lust in the dust palms off the inconvenient misery these broken broncos wreak on their wives.
-All straight men in this story are—naturally—bastards.
-The famous sex scene in the tent owes more to wishful fantasies than consensual coupling credence—it ain’t my end’a the bunkhouse, but is first-time anal hee-haw really as jiffy as a quick spit & grit?
+As for the other males, all straight men in this story are—naturally—bastards.
+The famous sex scene in the tent owes more to wishful fantasies than consensual coupling credence: it ain’t my end’a the bunkhouse, but is first-time backdoor hee-haw as jiffy as a quick spit & grit?
 Get real.
 The cornball 4th-of-July biker-buttkick is likewise over-the-top false.
 It may look good, but it’s bogus.

 Lee won an Oscar for his painstaking direction, McMurtry/Ossana another for their 50/50 screenplay and Gustavo Santaolalla picked up a third for his spare, plaintive music score.
 Along with the nomination for Picture, Hedger was on the roster for Best Actor, Gyllenhaal for Supporting Actor, Williams for Supporting Actress and Prieto for his camera work.